Lesley Visser Bio - Sportscaster And Analyst

 Income as a Sportscaster

-Lesley Visser's net worth must be grand given the fact that most of the people in this sector are multi-millionaire.
-She must have got some assets from the divorce settlement as she owned a 5.5-bath house in Florida which she and her ex-husband had purchased in 1994 for $688.5K.
-She has also written a book "Sometimes You Have to Cross When It Says Don't Walk: A Memoir of Breaking Barriers" which is available for purchase in Amazon.
+Lesley Visser's net worth must be grand, given the fact that most of the people in this sector are multi-millionaire.
+She must have got some assets from the divorce settlement as she owned a 5.5-bath house in Florida, which she and her ex-husband had purchased in 1994 for $688.5K.
+She has also written a book, "Sometimes You Have to Cross When It Says Don't Walk: A Memoir of Breaking Barriers," which is available for purchase on Amazon.

 Lesley Visser's Husband and Children